This morning I presented to a business forum on the effects of COVID on Business Strategy.

 - Is my supply chain still going to be in place?

 Strategic planning is more important than ever.
 The approach and timeframes though are likely to remain disrupted for the next couple of years.
-It would be a brave leader that would commit to a long term strategy at the moment.
+It would take a brave leader to commit to a long term strategy at the moment.

-Those leaders who get the strategy right will be the winners, in a time where this will be a lot of losers.
+Those leaders who get the strategy right will be the winners, in a time where there will be a lot of losers.